Episode 18: A green and stress-free Christmas with Tori Tsui

-Outside of our major cities, we're mostly reliant on cars to get us around.
-We know they're huge contributors to climate breakdown, but what are the alternatives?
-Could we really aim for the bike culture of Holland?
-Could our public transport system ever be accessible enough to challenge the car's rule?
+Outside of our major cities, we're mostly reliant on cars to get us around, despite their impact on climate breakdown.
+Could bike infrastructure and our public transport system ever be accessible enough to challenge the car's rule?

 In this episode, Muna talks to Haf from Friends of the Earth Cymru, Ian from Transport for Quality of Life and Ridhi from Sustrans, all of whom are working on making our approach to transport that bit greener.

 The Islamic month of Ramadan has kicked off, and for Muslims around the world it's a time for fasting, reflection and community.